huonglt/toy-robot/README.md

 2. More commands for robot to take
 3. Add more obstacles
 4. Able to take file parameter from command line so user can choose to play the game with other files
+5. An interactive cli to prompt user to choose how to play game